irods/irods/docs/manual/architecture.md

 irods@hostname:~/ $ iadmin modresc unixResc context 'high_water_mark=1000'
 ```

-The value is the number of bytes on disk.
-If a create operation would result in the number of bytes on disk to be larger than the high water mark, then the resource will vote `0` and the create will not occur.
+The value is the total disk space used in bytes.
+If a create operation would result in the total bytes on disk being larger than the high water mark, then the resource will return `USER_FILE_TOO_LARGE` and the create operation will not occur.
 This feature allows administrators to protect their systems from absolute disk full events.
 Writing to, or extending, existing file objects is still allowed.

 #### Structured File Type (tar, zip, gzip, bzip)